 Another thing that has become more common are second seasons by animation studio Madhouse, which is producing the No Guns Life anime.
 It used to be a meme that Madhouse does not do second seasons, but in recent years they’ve defied that idea.

-Madhouse director Itou Naoyuki is helming the first season of the anime series.
+Overlord anime director Itou Naoyuki is helming the first season of the anime series.
 Writer Katou Michiya is handling storyboarding.
 Gou Fumiyuki as the Sound Director, and Kawai Kenji on music.

 The No Guns Life Season 2 opening (OP) and ending (ED) theme song music have not yet been announced.

 The No Guns Life English dub is being released as a simul-dub by FUNimation.
 The first season was also streaming on Hulu.

 This article provides everything that is known about No Guns Life Season 2 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.